 In our ever-changing job market you may need to look beyond traditional graduate recruitment channels to find employment.
-Only five per cent of graduates are recruited by large companies.
+Only a small percentage of graduates are recruited by large companies.
 The majority are employed by small and medium-sized enterprises (SMEs).
-SMEs have no more than 250 employees; it is estimated that there are over 3.7 million of them in the UK, making up over 90 per cent of businesses.
+SMEs have no more than 250 employees; it is estimated that there were 5.7 million of them in the UK in 2018, making up over 99 per cent of businesses.

 Training and salaries in SMEs